 - increasing the Bank's mortgage assets.
-The remainder of the customer assets, such as Unsecured Loans, Credit Cards and Corporate, represent a small portion of the Bank's total assets and are not expected to grow significantly in this context, where growth in the customer balance sheet is expected to be driven through increased mortgage lending, primarily through Platform.
-The Bank continually reviews options to maximise revenue streams across the asset base whilst improving the current product and service offering for customers; - growth in customer liabilities as the Group begins to refinance TFSME obligations which have contractual maturities starting in 2024.
-Retail liability balance growth is targeted from 2023 following a managed decline in term deposits in 2022 to reduce cost of funds.
+The remainder of Retail assets, such as Unsecured Loans and Credit Cards, represent a small portion of the Bank's total assets and are not expected to grow significantly relative to mortgages, where growth in the customer balance sheet is expected to be driven through increased lending.
+The Bank continually reviews options to maximise revenue streams across the asset base whilst improving the current product and service offering for customers; - growth in customer liabilities as the Group refinances TFSME obligations which have contractual maturities starting in 2024.
+Retail liability balance growth is targeted from 2024 following a managed decline in term deposits in 2022 to reduce cost of funds, and outflows in Retail current accounts in 2023 as a result of cost of living pressures and increased market switching competition.
 SME account volume growth is driven by improvement in the Bank's product offering and servicing as a result of investment in the Bank's proposition specifically aimed at small SMEs in 2020-22, supported by funnel improvements being made in 2023;

-- growing NIM driven by Bank of England base rate rises which have resulted in significant retail and SME liability margin widening through 2022, churn of the banks structural hedge over the plan period onto higher fixed rates, and continued growth of low cost SME liabilities; - increasing efficiency in the Bank's operating cost base, and reducing franchise investment upon completion of consolidation of the Bank's mortgage and savings systems, thereby reducing the Bank's total statutory costs after a short term increase in 2023 primarily driven by inflationary pressures; - maintaining a low risk and strong credit quality asset portfolio whilst diversifying revenue sources.
-The Plan does not assume growth in Unsecured Loans, except for steady growth in Credit Cards and conventional SME assets (standard SME lending products excluding BBLS and CLBILS) as the Bank seeks to diversify its offerings and help support income growth.
-Total SME asset balances are expected to increase steadily across the plan as conventional SME asset growth replaces government backed SME lending, via the BBLS and CLBILS programmes introduced to support the economy during and after the Covid-19 pandemic.
+- growing NIM driven by Bank of England base rate rises which have resulted in significant retail and SME liability margin widening through 2022 and 2023, churn of the banks structural hedge over the plan period onto higher fixed rates, and continued growth of low cost SME liabilities; - increasing efficiency in the Bank's operating cost base, and reducing franchise investment upon completion of consolidation of the Bank's mortgage and savings systems, thereby reducing the Bank's total statutory costs after an increase in 2023 primarily driven by inflationary pressures; - maintaining a low risk and strong credit quality asset portfolio whilst diversifying revenue sources.
+The Plan does not assume growth in Unsecured Loans, except for steady growth in Credit Cards and conventional SME assets (standard SME lending products excluding BBLS and CBILS) as the Bank seeks to diversify its offerings and help support income growth.
+Total SME asset balances are expected to increase steadily across the plan as conventional SME asset growth replaces government backed SME lending, via the BBLS and CBILS programmes introduced to support the economy during and after the Covid-19 pandemic.
 Due to the steady growth in these products and, coupled with a strong credit quality mortgage portfolio, the Bank continues to assume a low projected asset quality ratio relative to its peers.
-Modestly sized diversification into areas such as higher risk, specialist mortgages and larger sized SME lending from 2023 are not expected to drive a material increase in the Bank's cost of risk.
+Modestly sized diversification into areas such as higher risk, specialist mortgages and larger sized SME lending from 2024 are not expected to drive a material increase in the Bank's cost of risk.
 The Plan assumes no further redress and associated remediation costs are required for any conduct risk issue above existing conduct risk provisions; - delivery of the Bank's reprioritised strategic projects on time and to budget, with the majority of investment in project expenditure expected in the early years of the Plan.
 A number of key deliverables have already been delivered, such as the full IT separation from Co-operative Group and the completion of the Desktop Transformation Programme (as further described below), and delivery of enhanced SME capability supported by Capability and Innovation ("C&I") funding, and insourcing of mortgage operations from Capita.
-Key deliverables remaining include transforming and consolidating the Bank's mortgage and savings systems, along with other revenue generative initiatives, together with completion of a number of regulatory and mandatory projects; - completing further MREL-qualifying debt issuances within the planning period, in order to maintain compliance with MREL plus all buffer requirements.
+Key deliverables remaining include transforming and consolidating the Bank's mortgage and savings systems, along with other revenue generative initiatives, together with completion of a number of regulatory and mandatory projects; - completing refinancing of MREL-qualifying debt within the planning period, in order to maintain compliance with MREL plus all buffer requirements.